M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 14 active-X
+Version 9.6 Revision 15 active-X

-A lot of work;
+Fix some minor bugs.

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate